Akashkolte3/Diabetic-Retinopathy/README.md

-# Diabetic-Retinopathy Detection Using Efficient-Net Model
+# Diabetic-Retinopathy Detection Using Various Deep Learning Models

 ## Introduction
 Diabetes has become a widespread disease affecting approximately 382 million people globally, with projections estimating a rise to 592 million by 2025.
 One of the significant complications associated with diabetes is Diabetic Retinopathy (DR), a condition that damages the blood vessels in the retina of the eyes.
 It affects around 34.6% of individuals with diabetes worldwide.
 In the Khyber Pakhtunkhwa (KP) province of Pakistan, DR causes blindness in 4% of the population, with type I diabetes being the most prevalent cause.
 In this region, 30% of the population has diabetes, with 1.6% of them having type II diabetes.
 Among diabetic patients, approximately 30% have DR, and nearly 2% of these patients have developed complete blindness.
 Early detection of DR is essential to prevent or minimize its severe consequences.